PRATEEK-VERNEKAR/TRINIT_ByteBusters_ML/README.md

 ## How to Use
 1. Clone the repository.
-2. Navigate to the desired code folder (e.g., MachineLearning/Model1).
+2. Navigate to the MachineLearning Folder to use the BlackBox of three ML models
+   - In Model1 Folder
-3. Ready to use
+4. Ready to use